FransUrbo/snmp-modules/zfs/README.txt

    b. snmpget -v 2c -c private localhost zfsTotalPools.0

-   Both of these commands should return the number of pools in your Bind9 server, something like this:
+   Both of these commands should return the number of pools in your ZFS server, something like this:

 	.1.3.6.1.4.1.8767.2.6.1.0 = INTEGER: 4